Academic Integrity Policy

 - Additional or new relevant information has been discovered.

 - The sanction was not consistent or appropriate with the nature of the violation.

-- The vice president of academic innovation & effectiveness or his/her designee will meet with the individual involved and may meet with other witnesses.
-He/she then will decide to:
+- A designee of or the vice president of academic innovation & effectiveness may meet with the individual involved and with any witnesses.
+A designee of or the vice president of academic innovation & effectiveness then will decide to: